-It's now one of the best Mexican carne asada recipes I've ever tried.
-You'll love the flavor!
+This is the best Mexican carne asada marinade recipe I’ve tried.
+You’ll love the flavor.

-I hope you’ll agree that making your own authentic carne asada – instead of buying it at your local carnicería (Hispanic grocery store) – is worth the effort.
+Making authentic carne asada from scratch, instead of buying it at the carniceria, is worth the effort.

 Do I have to use cilantro?

 Don’t like cilantro?
 OK to use fresh parsley instead.

 Use lean skirt steak or lean flank steak and marinate for 12 to 24 hours.